GusRot/To-Do-List/README-en.md

 </a>
 </div>

-## 📝 O Projeto
+## 📝 Project

-To do List para organizar suas atividades e gestão de tempo.
+To do List to organize your activities and time management.

-### Usados no desenvolvimento
+### Used in development

-- REACT - Class Component como padrão;
+- REACT - Class Component as standard;
-- REDUX para controle das variáveis da lista;
+- REDUX to control to-do variables;
-- REDUX Persist para armazenar variáveis no Storage;
+- REDUX Persist to store variables on reload;
-- Styled components para gerenciar dark/light mode.
+- Styled components to manage dark/light mode.

-[Clique link aqui] (https://to-do-list-gusrot.vercel.app/) para visualizar o build do projeto.
+[click link here] (https://to-do-list-gusrot.vercel.app/) to visualize the project build.

 ### Getting Started with Create React App